autolabhq/autolab/README.md

 ### Add Your Model & Harness & Tasks

 We welcome new models, harnesses, and tasks.
-Open a PR (new tasks) or Issue (new models or harnesses), and we'll benchmark them on all tasks.
+Open PR (new models or harnesses), we'll benchmark them on all tasks.

-> To submit, open a pull request at https://github.com/autolabhq/autolab/pulls
+To submit a new task, please use our contribution portal at https://autolab.moe/live-lab/contribute so it can go through the proper review process.
+Our team will review and verify all submissions.

-Please contact Zhangchen (zxu9@uw.edu) if you have any questions.
+Please contact Zichen (zcc@stanford.edu) if you have any questions.

 ## Citation